-5:25 Have ye offered unto me sacrifices and offerings in the wilderness forty years, O house of Israel?- Israel's problem is not new; they haven't changed.
+5:25 Have ye offered unto me sacrifices and offerings in the wilderness forty years, 0 house of Israel?-Israel's problem is not new; they haven't changed.
 They were infected with idol worship from the very beginning when God brought them out of Egypt into the wilderness.
 Going back forty years in the desert they made and sacrificed unto God, the golden calf.

 5:26 But ye have borne the tabernacle of your Moloch and Chiun your images, the star of your god, which ye made to yourselves.
-They "have borne the tabernacle" means made and carried these images along with them in the wilderness; making shrines and booths for them.
-Moloch and Chiun were false heathen image gods; the star of their god; in which they were really interested in; which they made to themselves.
+They "have borne the tabernacle" means they have made and carried these idol images along with them in the wilderness; making shrines and booths for them.
+Moloch and Chiun were false heathen image gods; the star of their god in which they were really interested in, so they made them for themselves.
 Throughout its history, Israel made the mistake of thinking that both idols and Jehovah could be worshiped.